qngapparat/greedyAllocator/README.md

 # greedyAllocator
-Solving a given knapsack problem using a greedy algorithm
+Solving a given knapsack problem by implementing a greedy algorithm in C.